-The South loses one of its boldest and most colorful generals on this day, when 39-year-old Thomas J. “Stonewall” Jackson dies of pneumonia a week after his own troops accidentally fired on him during the Battle of Chancellorsville in Virginia.
-In the first two years of the war, Jackson terrorized Union commanders and led his army corps on bold and daring marches.
-He was the perfect complement to Robert E. Lee.
+The South loses one of its boldest generals on May 10, 1863, when 39-year-old Thomas J. “Stonewall” Jackson dies of pneumonia a week after his own troops accidentally fired on him during the Battle of Chancellorsville in Virginia.
+In the first two years of the war, Jackson terrorized Union commanders.

 A native Virginian, Jackson grew up in poverty in Clarksburg, in the mountains of what is now West Virginia.
 Orphaned at an early age, Jackson was raised by relatives and became a shy, lonely young man.
 He had only a rudimentary education but secured an appointment to the U.S. Military Academy at West Point after another young man from the same congressional district turned down his appointment.
 Despite poor preparation, Jackson worked hard and graduated 17th in a class of 59 cadets.